netarchivesuite/solrwayback/README.md

 # SolrWayback

 ## SolrWayback 4.2.3 software bundle has been released
-SolrWayback bundle release for 4.2.3 here: https://github.com/netarchivesuite/solrwayback/releases/tag/4.2.3 THIS VERSION HAS BEEN PATCHED AGAINST 'log4shell!
+SolrWayback bundle release 4.2.3 can be downloaded here: https://github.com/netarchivesuite/solrwayback/releases/tag/4.2.3 THIS VERSION HAS BEEN PATCHED AGAINST 'log4shell!